angarsky/diveintopython/learn/functions/nested.md

 In this example, `square` is a nested function.
 It is defined inside `exponential`. `exponential` takes in a parameter `x`. `exponential` returns the square of `x` raised to the fourth power. `square` takes in a parameter `y`.
 It returns the square of `y`.
 When we run `exponential(2)`, we get 16 as the result.

-## Best practices for using nested functions in Python
+## Best Practices for Using Nested Functions in Python

 Nested functions refer to defining a function within another function in Python.
 This can be useful for code organization and encapsulation.
 Best practices for using nested functions include avoiding excessive nesting, ensuring each function has a clear and specific purpose, and using appropriate variable scopes.